-The school district entered into an agreement on August 8, 2018 forming the consortium for the Washington County Juvenile Detention Center.
-This contract will be in full force and effect for fiscal year ended June 30, 2019.
-The consortium includes Greenville Public School District, Cleveland School District, Grenada School District, Hollandale School District, Leland School District, North Bolivar Consolidated School District, Quitman County School District, West Bolivar Consolidated School District, Western Line School District.
+The school district entered into an agreement on August 8, 2018, forming the consortium for the Washington County Juvenile Detention Center.
+The consortium includes the Greenville Public School District, Cleveland School District, Grenada School District, Leland School District, North Bolivar Consolidated School District, Quitman County School District, West Bolivar Consolidated School District, and Western Line School District.
 This was established to meet the educational needs of neglected, delinquent, and at-risk children and youths, and to assist in the transition of students from correctional facilities to locally operated programs.
 Also, to ensure that students have the same opportunities to achieve as if they were in local schools in the state.
 There will be an Advisory Board to the Youth Court School.
 It will be composed of the Washington County Youth Court Judge, superintendents, and community advisors.
 The Advisory Board will advise and make recommendations to the lead district on behalf of the districts as to the budget of the school, the guidelines and regulations of the school, and other factors affecting the cost and general operation of the program.
 The Greenville Public School District will manage all daily operations, financial transactions, and any other business of regular school programming under the direction of the Greenville Public School District's Superintendent of Education.
 Each district agrees to pledge a pro rata financial allotment to support this alternative program as long as it maintains membership in the consortium, if needed above and beyond the MS Department of Education funds.